rittermod/FS25_HideHelpTexts/README.md

 ### Workflow

 1. Play the game normally - help texts are discovered automatically
+2. Press **RightShift+H** to open the settings dialog
+3. Toggle unwanted help texts to OFF
-2. Open console and run `hhtList` to see all known help texts
+4. Use **X** to switch between current context and all discovered help texts
-3. Use `hhtToggle IDENTIFIER` to hide unwanted texts
-4. Settings are saved automatically
+5. Settings are saved automatically

 ## Configuration